 The ongoing COVID-19 pandemic has been nothing short of a nightmare.
 As the number of infected patients approaches 400,000, there is already a sense of worry looming across the industries.
 From disrupted supply chains to a prominent decrease in demand, the pharmaceutical industry is also facing its share of difficulties.
+A prominent shift towards the virtual clinical trials market has been noticed following this.

 In order to minimize the impact of the COVID-19 on clinical trials, the US FDA has urged pharmaceutical companies to switch to virtual clinical trials.